-For an overview of the supported design flows, refer to chapter 4, CORE Generator Design Flow, in this manual select Help->Topics under the Help Menu and select User Guide to access the online user guide.
+For an overview of the supported design flows, refer to Chapter 4, CORE Generator Design Flow, in this manual.

+Select Help->Topics under the Help Menu and select User Guide to access online Online Documentation.
 This Guide provides descriptions and step-by-step instructions on using the Xilinx CORE Generator System.